 The state office also works hand-in-hand with communities to develop CIS programs that will improve outcomes for their students and schools.
 Local Communities In Schools affiliates start through the interest and hard work of concerned citizens like you.
 Communities In Schools of Mid-America can help lead your community on the road to starting a successful CIS affiliate.

 Contact Malissa Martin, firstname.lastname@example.org, for more information on starting a CIS affiliate in your area!

-Reality U is an exercise that helps students understand some of the “realities” involved in preparing for an employable future and adulthood.
-At Reality U, students get a glimpse of life as a 26 year old, learning about income, debt, credit, and the cost of raising a family.
+This program is an exercise that helps students understand some of the “realities” involved in preparing for an employable future and adulthood.
+Here, students get a glimpse of life as a 26-year-old, learning about income, debt, credit, and the cost of raising a family.
 Learn More.